sabrtraveler/recipe/README.md

 # RECIPE-SEARCH

-This is a recipe website built with Next.js and powered by the Spoonacular API.
+A recipe website built with Next.js.
+Api from spoonacular.

 #Instructions

 - Make sure you have NodeJS latest version installed.
 - Open your workspace and preferred IDE.
 - Clone this repository.
-- Open the newly created directory: cd next-recipe.
+- Open the newly created directory: cd recipe-search.
 - Install project dependencies: npm install or npm i.
 - Create an .env file at the root of the project and fill it:
-  API_KEY=here-comes-your-spoonacular-api-key
+  API_KEY=input-you-spoonacular-api-key
 - Start the project locally with npm run dev.

 ## Screenshots: